Mission in Tangier

-Mission in Tangier (French: Mission à Tanger) is a 1949 French drama film directed by André Hunebelle and starring Raymond Rouleau, Gaby Sylvia and Mila Parély.
+Mission in Tangier (French: Mission à Tanger) is a 1949 French spy thriller film directed by André Hunebelle and starring Raymond Rouleau, Gaby Sylvia and Mila Parély.
 It was the first in the trilogy of films featuring dashing reporter Georges Masse, and was followed in 1950 by Beware of Blondes.
 It was shot at the Billancourt Studios in Paris.
 The film's sets were designed by the art director Lucien Carré.
+It has been described as a French film noir.

 Plot

 During the Second World War, Georges Masse undergoes a dangerous mission by taking secret documents from Tangiers to London.